 Submit the Getterman Scholars Program application through your goBAYLOR account.
-The application requires completing a written application, and uploading a three-minute video-recorded essay that responds to one of the following prompts:
+The application requires completing an online application, and uploading a three-minute video-recorded essay that responds to one of the following prompts:

 W.E.B.
 DuBois, in The Souls of Black Folk, decries Mammonism, the crass abandoning “of Goodness and Beauty and Truth” for “a dusty quest of gold.”
 He praises education that ponders the riddle of existence “that was laid before the Pharaohs, that was taught in the groves by Plato, that formed the trivium and quadrivium, and is to-day laid before the freedmen’s sons by Atlanta University. . . .
 [T]he true college will ever have one goal,--not to earn meat, but to know the end and aim of that life which meat nourishes.”
 Why are DuBois’s concerns relevant today?
 In what ways does Baylor’s Honors College—its vision, faculty, curriculum, and students—embody the one goal DuBois attributes to any true college?
 Is it easy or difficult for a Christian college to live up to DuBois’s ideals?

 In one of his poems, G.M.
 Hopkins laments, “And Thou art silent, whilst Thy world / Contends about its many creeds / And hosts confront with flags unfurled / And zeal is flushed and pity bleeds / And truth is heard, with tears impearled, A moaning voice among the reeds.”
 What is the predicament that Hopkins decries?
 What contending creeds in our world today capture your attention?
 What features of a Baylor Honors College education (including its vision, faculty, curriculum, and students) would prepare you to recognize truth in the way Hopkins’ poem suggests, and with what results for your life beyond college?